vanilla/docs/content/help/roles-permissions/index.md

 - **View Activity** – This allows the user to view the activity on the Activity Page.
 - **Advanced Notifications** – This permission should only be given to mods and admins in small communities.
 This allows a notification to be sent when a new discussion or comment is posted in a specific category.
 - **Community Manage** - Gives you access to banner, category and reaction settings in the Dashboard if the role has "View Settings" but not "Moderate Settings".
 - **Manage Curation**  – Gives the ‘Promote’ Reaction.
 The Promote reactions gives 5 points to the promoted content and displays it on the Best of Page.
+This also gives users the ability to mark answers as rejected/accepted when the QnA addon is enabled.
 - **View Email** – Allows users to receive notifications via email.
 This _does not_ reveal email addresses of other users to the role.
 - **Manage Moderation** – Gives access to moderation functionality such as the moderation and SPAM queue.
 - **Allow No Ads** - Hides Pockets labeled as ads.